PhD in Social Welfare Program

 The PhD in Social Welfare program is guided by our objective of graduating social work scholars and educators who:

-• Deepen our understanding of social problems and their solutions
+• Deepen our understanding of social problems and solutions

 • Create and implement innovative methods for studying complex issues